Mini concept cars: 9X (1967 to 1979)

 From 1967 to 1979, Alec Issigonis worked on designing a replacement for the Mini in the form of an experimental model called the 9X.
-The 9X was itself developed from the remains of a previous project in 1966 when Innocenti requested a smaller Mini for the Italian market, known as Mini-Mini and later on the Innocenti 750 - with a new in-sump gearbox and powered by an ultra-compact engine stretchable between 750-1000cc.
-However market research at BMC doubted there would be a market for such a car outside of Italy where it would be unable to compete with the Fiat 500 on price, its engine and gearbox though would be carried over to the 9X.
+The 9X was developed from the remains of a previous project in 1966 when Innocenti requested a smaller Mini for the Italian market, known as Mini-Mini and later the Innocenti 750, with a new in-sump gearbox and an engine stretchable between 750-1000cc.
+Market research at BMC doubted there would be a market for such a car outside of Italy, where it would be unable to compete with the Fiat 500 on price; its engine and gearbox were carried over to the 9X.
 Due to politicking inside British Leyland (which had now been formed by the merger of BMC's parent company British Motor Holdings and the Leyland Motor Corporation), the car never reached production.

-The 9X addressed many of the engineering flaws in Issigonis' original design- namely its complexity, its harsh ride and its poor mechanical refinement caused by the gearbox-in-sump layout.
+The 9X addressed a number of engineering issues in Issigonis' original design, including its complexity, its harsh ride and its mechanical refinement, which was affected by the gearbox-in-sump layout.
 The first fully engineered prototype had a shorter wheelbase than the Mini but was four inches shorter overall.
-It was also slightly wider and offered significantly more interior space plus a hatchback body.
-The separate subframes of the Mini were removed and the body frame construction greatly simplified- the 9X required less than half the number of individual parts to build than a Mini.
+It was also slightly wider and offered more interior space plus a hatchback body.
+The separate subframes of the Mini were removed and the body frame construction simplified: the 9X required less than half the number of individual parts to build than a Mini.